Maddichan/Maddi-Freelance-Showcase/README.md

-Welcome to my proofreading showcase!
+Welcome to my proofreading and editing showcase!
 I specialize in polishing fiction, blog content, business writing, and digital media.
 This portfolio contains examples of my work, including before/after edits, clarity improvements, and proofreading corrections.

 🔍 What You’ll Find Here: